-Avon archaeological dig is oldest human site in southern New England
+Avon archaeological dig among oldest sites in New England

 Senior Archaeologists David Leslie and Sarah Sportman of Archaeological and Historical Services in Storrs, Conn., will present the dig's background and their team’s preliminary findings, along with an understanding of those findings within the broader context of the Paleoindian period.

 The presentation will feature visuals, including drone photographs of the site and photographs of the artifacts.

 According to radiocarbon dating, this dig is the oldest human occupation site that has been found to date in southern New England.
 There is no comparative site in the region, according to Archaeological and Historical Services.

 “This is an exciting story about the early human experience," says Avon Historical Society President Terri Wilson.
 "It’s not only a story about Avon, but a story of the early people of our entire Western Hemisphere.
 It is a story of the formation of our local geology after the Ice Age, and it is a story of the Farmington River."

 The Connecticut Department of Transportation began a state project in December 2018 to construct a new Old Farms Road Bridge over the Farmington River and complete related intersection improvements to Waterville Road (Route 10).

 As a component of the project’s permit requirements, an archaeological survey was required in the location of the proposed bridge abutment located on the western bank of the river.